feathersjs/docs/guides/migrating.md

 ### REST clients

 - The `request` library has been deprecated and request support has been removed from the REST client.
-- Since all modern browsers now support built-in [fetch](), the Angular and jQuery REST clients have been removed as well
+- Since all modern browsers now support built-in [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), the Angular and jQuery REST clients have been removed as well.

 ### Primus transport